Pomsky Pros and Cons – Things to Know Before Getting a Puppy

 As one of its parents is from Siberia and has a double coat with silky hair, the Pomsky can also tolerate extremely cold weather.
 It also does good in warm weather, so overall, it can tolerate all types of weather except very hot weather.

 Social with other Pets and Children

 Pomsky does extremely well with other canine and non-canine pets so you shouldn’t be worried to get a Pomsky if you have other pets at home.
 Similarly, they are good with children and enjoy their company but the breeders suggest that you should keep an eye on them if the children are too small.

 This small-sized Husky alternative can be raised easily in urban apartments.
-It can adapt to any lifestyle that means you won’t be needing to do anything special while having a Pomsky.
+It can adapt to any lifestyle which means you won’t be needing to do anything special while having a Pomsky.
 Just some daily walks, regular feeding, regular vet visits, and that’s it.

 So, these were the positive traits of Pomsky.
 Like any other breed, it also has some negative traits or cons that you must know before getting a puppy.
-This way you’d be able to raise your puppy without any special problem.
+This way you’d be able to raise your puppy without any special problems.
 Let’s explore its cons below.

 None of the hybrid breeds is predictable.
 You never know which of the parent breeds has more dominance over the puppies.
 No breeder can guarantee their appearance, coat, colors, and pup size in adulthood.

 Being a half-Husky, it is a highly-energetic breed so you must exercise your dog to keep it fit and healthy, and most importantly, keep it entertained.
 If not exercised or walked enough, the Pomsky puppy can easily get bored and a bored puppy is disastrous.
 As a result, your puppy may develop excessive barking, howling, and destructive chewing problems.

 Almost all the hybrid breeds are expensive, the Pomskies are considered the most expensive of all of them.
 A wellbred Pomsky puppy may cost you somewhere around $5000 based on its appearance, demographics, and the breeder’s reputation.

 Stubborn and Shy